Armani-T/Caesium/README.md

 1. Ensure that you have a working version of python3 (If not, you can get it from the [official site](https://www.python.org)).
 2. Just clone the repo using `git clone`.
 3. **This step should only be followed if you know what you're doing**.
-Add a line in your shell's rcfile saying `alias caesium="python3 /path/to/project/caesium.py"` and replace `path/to/project` with the actual path to the project folder.
-Note that this method only works on UNIX machines.
-You should now be able to start the prompt by running `caesium`.
+Add a line in your shell's rcfile saying `alias caesium="python3 /path/to/project/caesium.py"` and replace `path/to/project/` with the actual path to the project's root folder.
+You should now be able to start the prompt by running `caesium` from your shell.

 ## Usage

 ### Starting the Prompt

-As of now, there are 2 ways to start the prompt:

-- Running `./caesium.sh` from the project's root directory on a UNIX shell (e.g. `bash` or `fish`).
-- Running `caesium` from the command line.
-Note that this route only works if you followed Step 3 of the Installation guide.
+You can start the prompt by running `caesium`.
+Please note that this route only works if you followed Step 3 of the Installation guide.

+You may also start it by running `python3 ./caesium.py` from the root directory of the project.

 Example:

 ```
 $ ./caesium.sh
-caesium v0.3.0 running on linux.
+caesium v0.3.1 running on win32.
 Press Ctrl+C to exit.
 >>
 ```

 ```
 $ caesium
-caesium v0.3.0 running on linux.
+caesium v0.3.1 running on linux.
 Press Ctrl+C to exit.
 >>
 ```